its-kos/vreFS/README.md

 ## Architecture

-vreFS runs inside a NaaVRE Virtual Lab, using PostgreSQL/PostGIS, MinIO, Celery, and Keycloak already provided by that platform.
-The design and implementation are documented in full in the accompanying thesis; the short version:
+This vreFS mock runs inside a NaaVRE Virtual Lab simulated docker compose instance, using PostgreSQL/PostGIS, MinIO, Celery, and Keycloak already provided by that platform.
+The design and implementation are documented in full in the accompanying thesis.

 - **Client layer** — the JupyterLab panel (routed through NaaVRE's communicator) and the `vrefs` notebook client (calling the REST API